ashleychontos/pySYD/docs/functions.rst

 Functions
 =========
-Data manipulation methods (i.e. smoothing functions, binning data) that are directly implemented in the main pipeline.
+Data manipulation methods (i.e. smoothing functions, binning data) or other science-related functions (i.e. scaling relations) which are directly implemented in the main pipeline.

 .. module:: pysyd